 Edinburgh’s original crowded

 The Cowgate is a corruption of ‘Sou’gate’ or South Gate - the southern entrance to the medieval walled city.
 Once the haunt of Lords and Kings, by the late 1960’s it had become a filthy, menacing and forgotten space, filled with derelict and neglected buildings.
-Among the depressing decay lurked the night shelters and hostels for its sad and frightening denizens - alcoholics, the mentally ill, the homeless, tramps, down and outs, criminals and worn out, beast-like prostitutes.
+Among the depressing decay lurked the night shelters and hostels for its sad and frightening denizens - alcoholics, the mentally ill, the homeless, tramps, down and outs, criminals and worn out prostitutes.

 The former glories of another age,